 As Joyce Landry observed: “It was a really balanced event, with a lot of meeting content, camaraderie, and time off the ship.
 People had time to share ideas because they were together more than they would have been had they done a land program.”

-Built-in Fun: Brunswick doesn’t have anything against fun – after all, their business model is based on fun and team spirit!
+Built-in Fun: Our client doesn’t have anything against fun – after all, their business model is based on fun and team spirit!
 They just didn’t want to pay for it.
 But guess what?
 On the Norwegian Epic, the fun was built right in!

 After meetings, attendees had plenty of complimentary activities and recreational facilities to choose from on board the ship.
 Not to mention a variety of evening entertainment options including Blue Man Group, Second City Comedy, live music clubs, and South Beach-style dance parties on deck.
 And of course, adventures ashore!

-And finally, there was one more feature that made Norwegian Epic the perfect ship for the Brunswick meeting: six Brunswick Bowling lanes onboard.
+And finally, there was one more feature that made Norwegian Epic the perfect ship for this meeting: six bowling lanes onboard.
 And here’s the kicker – one of the attendee’s companies had installed them!
-Brunswick’s group event at the Bliss Bowling Alley was a highlight of the program.
+Our client’s group event at the Bliss Bowling Alley was a highlight of the program.